Reckless (1984 film): Production

-Maxwell Caulfield was offered the lead role but turned it down as he had just made Grease 2 and did not want to play another character in a film set at high school who rides a motorbike.
+Maxwell Caulfield was offered the lead role Johnny Rourke but turned it down as he had just made Grease 2 and did not want to play another character in a film set at high school who rides a motorbike.
 Caulfield later regretted the decision.

 It was shot in the Appalachian Mountains and Rust Belt of Steubenville, Ohio, Weirton, West Virginia and Mingo Junction, Ohio.

 Reception

 Box office

 In the United States and Canada, Reckless grossed $8.3 million at the box office.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 7 critics, indicating "mixed or average" reviews.

 In a review for The New York Times, Janet Maslin wrote: "That this film… works even briefly is something of a wonder.
 Contrived and cliched as it turns out to be, Reckless has enough vitality to carry it for a while, although it never stops recalling other films."

 On a 2015 episode of the film podcast The Movie Crypt, screenwriter Chris Columbus disowned the film and claimed that director James Foley had "destroyed his material".
 Columbus claimed he was banned from the set by Foley, and cried after the first screening.